adunning/future-of-the-book/schedule.md

 Study of premodern books in the seminar room (ground floor).

-Due to space constraints, the class will be split into two sessions: 9:10–10:30 and 10:40–12:00.
-Groups will be announced via email.
+Due to space constraints, the class will be split into two sessions: 9:10–10:30 (surnames beginning with A to K) and 10:40–12:00 (L to Z).

 ### Read